 The significant changes taking place in the shopping scene were not lost on mid-century retail observers.
 The day of the Milford opening, the Cabinet ran an article from New Englander magazine describing the appeal of the new shopping centers with their “low-sweeping architecture, gleaming chrome, shimmering glass, acres of free parking, and multi-colored neon signs that create rainbowish hues in the night skies.”
 Today the convenience of such centers remain, even while the attraction of chrome and neon has largely faded to strip mall monotony.

-Above Right: The Milford Shopping Center in its early days in 1957.
+Above Right: The Milford Shopping Center in the 1960s.
+(Courtesy Milford Historical Society)

 Copyright 2020-2024 Milfordhistory.online